ochi7715/terminal-minecraft/README.md

 **Overview**

 This is a simple terminal-based Minecraft-like application written in C using the X11 library for keyboard input handling.
-The program allows the user to navigate a 3D environment, place and remove blocks, and view the scene from a first-person perspective.
+This program allows the user to navigate a 3D environment, place and remove blocks, and view the scene from a first-person perspective.

 **Dependencies**